Attorney Craig Billings Miller

 - Generally, creates reliability for payoff statements, by preventing Secured Creditors from qualifying the accuracy of a payoff statement.

-The new updated Mortgage Satisfaction Law should help both Secured Creditors and borrowers in that it provides more certainty with respect to the satisfaction of secured obligations.
+This injury and DUI attorney serving in Tampa says the new updated Mortgage Satisfaction Law should help both Secured Creditors and borrowers in that it provides more certainty with respect to the satisfaction of secured obligations.
 However, Secured Creditors have new obligations under the new statutory scheme and the failure to comply results in penalties.

 If you are a Secured Creditor and have questions about your new obligations under the updated Wisconsin Mortgage Satisfaction Law, contact Neider & Boucher, S.C. to discuss how to avoid potential traps for the unwary.